navapbc/template-infra/docs/decisions/infra/0007-database-migration-architecture.md

 #### Cons

 Lambdas have a comparatively short maximum running time of 15 minutes long.
 Either find a way to split up the migrations into small tasks, or extend the running time of the Lambda.
 This might not scale well with large changesets.

+i think we need to go with ecs, looking into it, [lambda only works if the image implements the lambda runtime api](https://aws.amazon.com/blogs/aws/new-for-aws-lambda-container-image-support/), which i think is too complex of a constraint to put on applications.

 ### Execute via an ECS Fargate Task